 The discovery was terrific, and I will share the top ten scientifically-proven benefits of hiking for everybody, especially people with sunken chests.

 The most significant benefit I get from regular hiking is making me happier.
 I find peace in every hike I do, usually in the morning.

 It helps me maintain and strengthen my mental health, which is as important as taking care of my physique and improving my pectus excavatum.

 The psychological aspect of pectus excavatum is often neglected.
 It affects most people with deformities, especially those who think their chest is more sunken.

-There was a voluntary collaborative in West Virginia, created by Dr. Mark Cucuzella, to encourage outdoor physical activities such as hiking for a regional middle school.
+Dr. Mark Cucuzella created a voluntary collaboration in West Virginia to encourage outdoor physical activities such as hiking for a regional middle school.

-The creative part is that the students learn about health, fitness, nature, and local history while hiking in the local parks in the area during school hours.
-The study resulted in two hundred students’ increased happiness, concentration, and willingness to continue hiking outside of school hours.
+The creative part is that the students learn about health, fitness, nature, and local history while hiking in the local parks during school hours.
+The study resulted in two hundred students’ increased happiness, concentration, and willingness to continue hiking outside school hours.

-David Strayer, the co-founder of the study, said that you could reverse the adverse effects of a sedentary lifestyle by taking a hike in nature.
+David Strayer, the co-founder of the study, said that you could reverse the adverse effects of a sedentary lifestyle by taking a nature hike.

 3. Hiking and Stress

 Most people with pectus excavatum experience image dissatisfaction and lowered self-confidence.
 Body image can affect mental well-being negatively.
 A study has stated that negative attitudes and feelings toward body image can influence suicidal ideation more than depression and hopelessness.